nancy-vu/nancy-vu.github.io/_drafts/2025-09-18-pcbang-review.md

 layout: post
 title: The World of PC Bangs: Joy in the Small Moments
 date: 2025-09-19
 summary: Last month, I visited South Korea with my sister and partner.
 During the trip, we frequented PC bangs across Seoul.
-I speak on my general observations of PC bangs and their place in South Korean culture and my personal favorites.
+I speak on my general observations of PC bangs, their place in South Korean culture and society, and my personal favorites.
 categories: travel
 tags: [culture, review, korea]
 ---